dankogai/js-object-clone/README.md

  + `Object.seal()`
  + `Object.freeze()`

+#### Custom Objects

-You can copy custom objects so long as its constructor is written in JavaScript:
+You can clone custom objects so long as its constructor is written in JavaScript:

 ````javascript
 var Point = function(x, y) {